dad-of-code/BrainSyncAi/README.md

 ### Disclaimer

 This was just a quick project I came up with and results could differ.
 I used chatGPT to help write the code as well, this project was a test of chat's capabilities.
-If you find interest in this project, feel free to join me in improving it!
+If you find interest in this project, feel free to join me in improving and expanding it!